Aliases for IDO1 Gene

 GeneCards Summary for IDO1 Gene

 IDO1 (Indoleamine 2,3-Dioxygenase 1) is a Protein Coding gene.
-Diseases associated with IDO1 include Listeriosis and Trypanosomiasis.
-Among its related pathways are Histidine, lysine, phenylalanine, tyrosine, proline and tryptophan catabolism and Metabolism.
-GO annotations related to this gene include heme binding and tryptophan 2,3-dioxygenase activity.
+Diseases associated with IDO1 include Chlamydia and Listeriosis.
+Among its related pathways are African trypanosomiasis and Metabolism.
+Gene Ontology (GO) annotations related to this gene include heme binding and tryptophan 2,3-dioxygenase activity.
 An important paralog of this gene is IDO2.

 UniProtKB/Swiss-Prot for IDO1 Gene

 Catalyzes the first and rate limiting step of the catabolism of the essential amino acid tryptophan along the kynurenine pathway (PubMed:17671174).
 Involved in the peripheral immune tolerance, contributing to maintain homeostasis by preventing autoimmunity or immunopathology that would result from uncontrolled and overreacting immune responses (PubMed:25691885).
 Tryptophan shortage inhibits T lymphocytes division and accumulation of tryptophan catabolites induces T-cell apoptosis and differentiation of regulatory T-cells (PubMed:25691885).
 Acts as a suppressor of anti-tumor immunity (PubMed:23103127, PubMed:25157255, PubMed:14502282, PubMed:25691885).
 Limits the growth of intracellular pathogens by depriving tryptophan (PubMed:25691885).
 Protects the fetus from maternal immune rejection (PubMed:25691885).